 Currently there are as many definitions for Purple Teaming as there are talks and blog posts on the subject but I'm going to throw mine in as well.

-Purple Teaming is "conducting focused Red Teams with clear training objectives for the Blue Team."
+Purple Teaming is "conducting focused pentesting (up to Red Teaming) with clear training objectives for the Blue Team."

 The clear training objectives (aka a plan to eventually get caught) for the Blue Team is what differentiates Purple Teaming from typical Red Teaming.
 By its very nature Red Teaming is making a HUGE attempt not to get caught.
 You are pulling out all the tips & tricks and big boy tools NOT to get caught.
 With Purple Teaming, you have a plan to create an alert or event in the event the Red Team is not detected by the Blue Team during the Red Team process so the Blue Team can test their signatures and alerting and execute their incident response policies and procedures.